noahzarro/netsec/README.md

 # Network Security (NetSec) 2020 User Manual

 Welcome to the NetSec course!
-For this course, GitLab wil serve as the main point of (online) interaction between students and the course team.
+For this course, GitLab will serve as the main point of (online) interaction between students and the course team.
 Concretely, using this GitLab you will

 - receive lecture materials such as slides, exercises, and old exams;